 Chapter 8 – Hernando

-What he ultimately found was, at first, unbelievable but, in the final analysis, true beyond belief.
-An earthquake had opened a hole of terrifying proportions into which Harry had been sucked in a gigantic gulp of nature.
-One can only try, if so inclined, to imagine the terror that must have gripped Harry as he clung to the edge of the gaping hole in those final seconds before he lost his grip.
-Yes, into it he did fall, as assuredly as if pushed by a surging crowd out of control in that sort of crushing terror that can only be wrought by the sudden and unexpected arrival of horribly disfigured and ugly alien beings from another world beyond comprehension whose mission is the eradication of all life on the planet.
-Yes, try to imagine the unimaginable horror that enveloped poor Harry at that moment, alone and without hope of rescue or salvation, for Harry knew in that instant that he had done things during his lifetime from which there could be no salvation.
-On the other hand, it is possible that, finding himself gripped in the iron hand of self-realization, Harry had succumbed to ennui and despair and simply fell in.
+What he ultimately found was, at first, unbelievable but, in the final analysis, true beyond doubt or belief.
+An earthquake had opened a hole of deceptive proportions into which the unsuspecting and, unfortunately, unwary Harry had been sucked in a gigantic gulp of nature.
+One can only try, if so inclined, to imagine the terror that must have gripped every ounce of Harry’s being as he clung in desperation to the edge of the gaping hole in those final seconds before he lost his grip, his future, his hopes and dreams, and most of his fingernails.
+Yes, into it he did fall, as assuredly as if pushed by a surging crowd out of control in that sort of crushing terror and instinctive compulsion to escape at any cost that can only be wrought by the sudden and unexpected arrival of horribly disfigured and unimaginably ugly beyond comprehension alien beings from another world whose unalterable mission is the eradication of all life on the planet.
+Yes, one can only try, if so inclined, to imagine the unimaginable horror that engulfed and enveloped poor Harry at that moment, alone and without hope of rescue or salvation, for Harry knew in that final instant that he had done things during his lifetime from which there could be no salvation.
+On the other hand, it is possible that, finding himself in the iron grip of imminent death, Harry had succumbed to ennui and despair and simply fell in.